nccgroup/Berserko/README.md

 The *Restore defaults* button will return Berserko to the default configuration (in which no domain details or user credentials are present).

 The *Clear Kerberos state* button will clear out all Kerberos tickets and other state on the client.
-There only reason you might need to use this would be if changes had been made to the Kerberos configuration on the server side and you wanted to start from a fresh state.
+The only reason you might need to use this would be if changes had been made to the Kerberos configuration on the server side and you wanted to start from a fresh state.

+The *Write tickets to log* button will write information about your current Kerberos tickets to Berserko's log stream - this can be useful for debugging/troubleshooting.
+To see the logs go to Burp's *Extender* tab, select Berserko and look at the *Output* tab below.
+It might make sense to use the *Save to file* option here, because the ticket data can easily fill the log buffer in the GUI.

 Some controls have a help button that will pop up more information.